 Stemming from a life-long love of coffee, our vision has always been to source the rarest and most exclusive coffees from around the world and make them directly accessible to consumers who would otherwise be unable to experience some of these wonderful origins.

 Now after 15 years of operation, Sea Island ships to more than 70 countries around the world and stocks the largest collection of single origin coffees in the UK.
 As the popularity of coffee continues to increase worldwide, we remain committed to sourcing an ever-increasing range of exotic coffees, never compromising on quality.

 Coffee can only be considered truly great if it is grown and cultivated with respect for both people and planet.
 We source all our coffees directly from origin, typically from a specific estate with whom we have maintained a personal relationship for years.
 Sourcing from origin ensures that most of the value created by the coffee goes directly to the farmers who own, run, and work year-round on these farms.

 Though our coffees come from origins that are far away and exotic, the relationships we have with those we source from are close and personal.
-For over two decades, we have been visiting origins and forging long term personal relationships with the coffee farmers; in the case of Jamaica and St Helena, we have even invested directly in the estates we buy from, such is our belief in their coffees.
+For over two decades, we have been visiting origins and forging long term personal relationships with their coffee farmers; in the case of Jamaica and St Helena, we have even invested directly in the estates we buy from - such is our belief in their coffees.